Kubernetes Image Baking

 - Re-run the build script with

-- Existing clusters do NOT auto-upgrade -- users promote per cluster via the Workers tab (worker rolling upgrade) and CP rolling upgrade
+- Existing clusters do NOT auto-upgrade.
+Users promote per cluster via the Workers tab (worker rolling upgrade) and the control plane rolling upgrade.

 - Mark the old version